 The Draft also broadens the scope of network products and services to include important telecom equipment.
 The relevant products and services purchased by CII operators would be subject to cybersecurity review.
 (Article 21) The Draft maintains other categories of network products and services in the earlier version, including core network equipment, high-capability computers and servers, high-capacity data storage, large databases and applications, network security equipment, cloud computing services, and other services or products that are important to CII.

 Triggers of the cybersecurity review

 As with the earlier version, there are two ways for a cybersecurity review to start: an application filed by a company or self-initiation by a government agency.
 The Draft added a new condition for companies’ applications.
-Article 6, which is a new provision, states that any operators (CII operators or data processors) that possess personal information of over 1 million users shall apply for a cybersecurity review.
+Article 6, which is a new provision, states that when planning to go public abroad, data processors that possess personal information of over 1 million users shall apply for a cybersecurity review.

 The Cybersecurity Review Office may also initiate a cybersecurity review, based upon the opinions of its members and with approval by the Central Cyberspace Affairs Commission, if network products and services, data processing activities, or listing in a foreign nation impact or may impact national security.
 (Article 16) The latter two scenarios, data processing and listing in a foreign nation, are both added in the Draft, potentially leading to an increase of cybersecurity reviews for technology companies.